matteohevinwiilog/ETQWatcher/README.md

 STILL TODO :
  - Run the script as a background task that launches itself at computer start.
  - Pick the default printer everytime or select it a first time then never prompt again.
+ - Allow directory to watch selection with the printer selection.
  - Implement a log system.

+DEPENDENCIES :
+ - Maven.
+ - Java 7 or higher.